Steven Frayne: Live tours

 In 2014, Frayne announced his first live tour, Seeing Is Believing.
 Frayne's ambitions for the show were high, commenting to the press that "[he was] hoping that like [he] did for magic on TV, [he could] reinvent the live magic show and produce something fans have never seen before."

 Dynamo was initially booked to play a 10-date run of shows in the UK, but following high demand for tickets, the run was extended to three years and 145 dates, where he sold more than 750,000 tickets and filled arenas across the UK, Australia, South Africa and New Zealand.

 As part of the tour, Dynamo became the first magician to headline The O2, London.
 He performed at the London venue three times, with the final show being screened live on TV.

 Books

-Frayne has written several literary accounts which revolve around his upbringing, his personal story, magic and his relationship with the artform.
 In 2013, Frayne released his debut book Nothing Is Impossible: My Story, which became a Sunday Times bestseller.

 In 2017, Frayne released Dynamo: The Book of Secrets, an illustrated beginner's guide to modern magic with tips and tricks.
 The Book of Secrets reached number 1 position in The Guardians Paperback non-fiction chart.